-A bicycle bill of sale form is a document used for proving that a person purchased a bicycle from another individual for a specific amount of money.
-The document serves as physical proof of the transaction, protecting the new owner in the event they are questioned about their rightful ownership of the bike.
-This is especially important should the new owner attempt to sell the bike later down the line.
+A bicycle bill of sale is a document used to prove that a person purchased a bicycle from another individual for a specific amount of money.
+The document serves as a physical record of the transaction, protecting the new owner in the event they are questioned about rightful ownership of the bike.
+This is especially important should the new owner attempt to sell the bike in the future.

-Because bicycles do not fall under the intense regulations that motor vehicles do, the selling process is rather simple once an interested buyer has been found.
-However, those beginning the selling process have work to do if they want to maximize the amount ($) they can sell their bike for.
+Because bicycles do not have to adhere to the more intensive regulations that motor vehicles do, the selling process is rather simple once an interested buyer has been found.
+However, those beginning the selling process have work to do if they want to maximize the amount of money they can sell their bike for.

-Look for any obvious wear or broken items on the bicycle.
+Look for any obvious wear or broken parts on the bicycle.
 If they’re easy to fix, repairing them can improve the price the bike can sell for.
-For heavily damaged bicycles, selling it for a discounted price “as-is” is the recommended approach due to the time and effort required.
+For heavily damaged bicycles, selling it for a discounted price “as-is” is the recommended approach due to the time, effort, and money required for big repair jobs.
 Of course, this all depends on the desirability of the bicycle.
-High-end bicycles may very well be worth putting in serious work if it increases the final selling point by hundreds to thousands of dollars.
+High-end bicycles may very well be worth putting in serious work if it increases the final selling point by hundreds or even thousands of dollars.

 Is the bike an antique?

 If so, leave it alone.
 Unless you run a professional restoration shop, the bike shouldn’t be touched.
 Professional collectors often prefer the bike in its original condition, and the decision of restoration is best left to those with significant experience in valuing antiques.